Island Pacific Academy: Secondary Division

 The Secondary building has approximately 40000 sqft on three floors.
-In addition to classrooms and the main office complex, it includes two art studios, a ceramics studio, recording studio, music classroom, a multi-purpose room used as a cafeteria and auditorium, Middle School (grades 6-8) science lab, three Upper School (grades 9-12) science labs, and a student center.
+In addition to classrooms and the main office complex, it includes two art studios, a ceramics studio, recording studio, music classroom, a multi-purpose room used as a cafeteria and auditorium, Middle School (grades 6–8) science lab, three Upper School (grades 9–12) science labs, and a student center.
 All classrooms have wireless internet connectivity.

 In 2019, IPA installed a photovoltaic (PV) panel array over its lower level parking lot in a shift to clean energy.

 History

-ISLAND PACIFIC ACADEMY enrolled its first students in September 2004, under the leadership of the Founding Headmaster, Dr. Daniel White.
+Island Pacific Academy enrolled its first students in September 2004, under the leadership of the Founding Headmaster, Dr. Daniel White.

 In 2004 and 2006 the school completed construction of its two classroom and office buildings.
 In 2009, Island Pacific Academy Foundation purchased the three-acre property at 909 Haumea Street from an affiliate of the James Campbell Company.

 IPA graduated its first class of 45 seniors in May 2010.

 In 2015, it sold the property to an affiliate of Watumull Properties Corp, WPC Haumea LLC.

+In 2024, Island Pacific Academy faced backlash from parents following the resignation of the then current principal, Gail Vanatta.